gensx-inc/gensx/examples/chat-memory/README.md

 # GenSX Chat Memory Example

 This example demonstrates how to build a chat application with persistent memory using GenSX.
-It uses OpenAI's GPT-4o-mini model and stores chat history in GenSX Cloud blob storage.
+It uses OpenAI's GPT-4o-mini model and stores chat history in [GenSX Cloud blob storage](https://www.gensx.com/docs/cloud/storage/blob-storage).

-## Features

-- Thread-based chat system with persistent memory
+### How it works

+The application uses:

-- Cloud-based storage for chat history
+- `@gensx/core` for workflow management
-- OpenAI GPT-4o-mini integration
+- `@gensx/openai` for OpenAI integration
-- Command-line interface for interaction
+- `@gensx/storage` for persistent chat history storage

-## Getting Started
+ When you run the ChatMemoryWorkflow, you'll specify a `threadId` and a `message`.
+Each chat thread maintains its own conversation history, allowing for context-aware responses across multiple interactions.

+ The workflow will:
+ 1. Load any existing chat history for the specified thread
+ 2. Process the message and chat history using GPT-4o-mini
+ 3. Save the updated conversation history
+ 4. Display the assistant's response

-### Prerequisites
+## Prerequisites

-1. Login to GenSX:
+1. Login to GenSX if you haven't already:

     ```bash
-    gensx login
+    npx gensx login
     ```

 2. Install dependencies: